Dr Sarah Burdett, Faculty of English

 Biographical Information

 I started my education at a state school in North London before completing my BA in English Literature at the University of East Anglia (2008-2011; Starred First Class).
 I joined the Centre for Eighteenth Century Studies / Department of English and Related Literature at the University of York in 2011 where I studied for an MA in Romantic and Sentimental Literature (2011-12; Distinction).
-I was awarded a department-funded scholarship to remain at York for the completion of my PhD, producing a thesis titled 'The Martial Woman in British Theatre, 1789-1803' (2012026; Pass with ni corrections).
-Research from my doctoral project was significantly developed to form the content of my debut monogragh, The Arms-Bearing Woman and British Theatre in the Age of Revolution, 1789-1815 (Cham: Palgrave Macmillan, 2023).
+I was awarded a full department-funded scholarship to remain at York for the completion of my PhD, producing a thesis titled 'The Martial Woman in British Theatre, 1789-1803' (2012-2016; Pass with no corrections).

-I am doubly committed to traditional academic scholarship and outward facing practice-led research.
-In dramaturgical and educational roles, I have collaborated with creative arts partners incuding English Heritage at Portchester Castle, the Georgian Theatre Royal (Yorkshire), FabLab Coventry, Adoption UK and the Theatre Royal Bury St Edmunds on theatrical revivals of nineteenth-century dramas (the former collaboartion winning the Association for Heritage Interpretation Discover Heritage award, 2019), and on the organisation and delivery of accessible and inclusive workshops on historical theatre traditions.
-I have also devised and presented talks / workshops on gothic literature and drama for KS4-5 students from underepresented postcodes in partnership with Strawberry Hill House, Twickenham.
-My commitment to WP has led to my contribution to outreach initiaves including the Sutton Trust Summer School programme, the Aspiring Researchers Programme, and Cambridge's Humanities Exploration Day.
+I am doubly committed to traditional academic scholarship and outward facing practice-led research, and have collaborated with creative arts partners incuding English Heritage, the Georgian Theatre Royal (Yorkshire) and the Theatre Royal Bury St Edmunds on theatrical revivals of eighteenth and nineteenth-century dramas, and on the organisation and delivery of accessible and inclusive workshops on historical theatre traditions.
+I am actively involved in outreach and WP initiatives, and have contributed to events including the Sutton Trust Summer School programme, Cambridge's Aspiring Researchers Programme, and Cambridge's Humanities Exploration Day.

-I have been awarded and pursued international Visiting Research Fellowships at the University of South Carolina, USA (Roy Memorial Fellowship), the Mclaughlin Library, University of Guelph, Canada (Scottish-Studies Collection Fellowship), the Bodleian Library, Oxford (BSECS-Bodliean Fellowship), and the Folger Shakespeare Library, Washington DC (Short-term Visting Fellowship).
+I have been awarded and pursued international Visiting Research Fellowships at the University of South Carolina, USA (Roy Memorial Fellowship), the McLaughlin Library, University of Guelph, Canada (Scottish-Studies Collection Fellowship), the Bodleian Library, Oxford (BSECS-Bodliean Fellowship), and the Folger Shakespeare Library, Washington DC (Short-term Visting Fellowship).
 I was the 2025 recipient of the Keats-Shelley American Association Carl Pfortzheimer Research Grant.
-I have been awarded and nominated for teaching prizes in recognition of my innovative pedagogical practice (Cambridge 2024) and commitmnet to student experience (York 2015).
 Prior to joining Cambridge, I lectured at institutions including UCL, Warwick, Plymouth, St Mary’s and York.
-I am currently an Associate Fellow of the HEA.
+I am currently an Associate Fellow of the HEA, and and Associate Fellow of the RHS.
+I co-convene the English Faculty's Eighteenth-Century and Romanctism research seminar.

 Research Interests